A Complete Guide to Choosing the Right Compost

 Different Types of Compost

-Broadly speaking, there are three different types of compost:
+Broadly speaking, there are five different types of compost:

 There are many formulations of peat based composts available to the gardener.
 These are made from a base of peat blended with other ingredients such as fertiliser, sand and/or grit, vermiculite or perlite, wetting agents and lime.
 The exact formulation will depend on the intended use of the compost.